 If your wildlife watching happens in Nature (e.g., as opposed to a city park), then there will be bugs!
 But bugs are cool to observe and most are easy to keep at bay.

-If you’re traveling, make sure you understand and comply to the cultural etiquette.
+If you’re traveling, make sure you understand and comply with the cultural etiquette.
 Respect the law of your host country (don’t assume those laws are the same as those in your country).

 Do that for wildlife, while helping good causes & enjoying yourself!